Midland - Guildford

 Population growth drivers in Midland - Guildford are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Midland-Guildford's population is approximately 12,258 as of November 2025.
-This figure represents an increase of 1,171 people, a 10.6% rise since the 2021 Census which reported a population of 11,087.
-The change was inferred from the estimated resident population of 12,192 in June 2024 and an additional 89 validated new addresses since the Census date.
-This results in a density ratio of 1,046 persons per square kilometer, comparable to averages seen across locations assessed by AreaSearch.
-Midland-Guildford's growth rate exceeded the national average of 8.9%, marking it as a growth leader in the region.
-Overseas migration was the primary driver of population gains during recent periods.
+Based on AreaSearch's analysis, Midland - Guildford's population is around 12,586 as of Feb 2026.
+This reflects an increase of 1,499 people (13.5%) since the 2021 Census, which reported a population of 11,087 people.
+The change is inferred from the estimated resident population of 12,081 from the ABS as of June 2024 and an additional 178 validated new addresses since the Census date.
+This population level equates to a density ratio of 1,074 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
+Midland - Guildford's 13.5% growth since the 2021 census exceeded the national average (9.9%), marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration, which was essentially the sole driver of population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and post-2032 estimates, AreaSearch uses growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections, released in 2023 based on 2022 data.
-Projecting forward with current demographic trends, an above median population growth is expected for the area, with a projected increase of 2,660 persons to reach approximately 14,918 by 2041, reflecting a total gain of 20.3% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Regarding demographic trends, an above-median population growth compared to national areas is projected, with the area expected to grow by 2,660 persons to 2041 based on the latest annual ERP population numbers, reflecting a gain of 17.1% in total over the 17 years.

 Frequently Asked Questions - Population